yucheng91/CIassignment2/README.md

 It provides a clear overview of the base statistic (or base stats) consists of Speed/Attack/Defense/Special Attack/Special Defense/HP along with all the damage information the players would need to plan & battle to their advantage in the game.

-The information is mainly targetted at players with Nintendo main Pokémon series instead of the side series like Pokémon Go due to different base stats, however, Pokémon Go player still can refer to the damage overview for their Pokémon Go battle.
+The information is mainly targetted at players with Nintendo main Pokémon series instead of the side series like Pokémon Go due to different base stats, however, Pokémon Go player still can refer to the 'damage overview' for their Pokémon Go battle.

 ## UX
-The Pokédex site has been designed to be one single page with one single input (via Name or Index) required ensure the ease of use for all mobile users.
+The Pokédex site has been designed to be one single page with one single input (via Name or Index) required to ensure the ease of use for all mobile users.

-Background,colour scheme and layout are inspired by Pokémon Go & Pokédex.
+Background, colour scheme and layout are inspired by Pokémon Go & Pokédex.

 ## Technologies
 1.HTML